Northwest Region | Southwest Region | Northeast Region | High Desert Region

 Tristan “TJ”, age 12, and proud dad Keith Canaday show off their birds taken at Fern Ridge Wildlife’s Area

-Western Oregon Fee Pheasant Hunt program during the month of October provides excellent opportunity for hunting stocked birds in East Coyote, West Coyote, Fisher Butte, and Royal Amazon units.
+Western Oregon Fee Pheasant Hunt program during the months of September and October provides excellent opportunity for hunting stocked birds in East Coyote, West Coyote, Fisher Butte, and Royal Amazon units.
 Hunt area habitats include low grassland, cropland, riparian edges, and scrub/shrub zones.
 Hunting dogs will give you an edge but are not required for successful hunting.
 Remainder of area open daily during general pheasant season with low bird densities similar to overall Willamette Valley.